 FIU, as permitted by federal regulation, provides access to its consumer information primarily through electronic means (via email or this website: www.faithseminary.edu).
 Paper copies of the information are available upon request.
 Enrolled or prospective students may contact John Wheeler, Dean of Students at (253) 752-2020 ext.
 120.

-Regular business hours are Monday through Thursday: 9am to 5pm, Friday’s: 9am to 1pm.
+Regular business hours are Monday through Thursday: 9am to 5pm, Friday: By Appointment Only.
 We are closed Saturday and Sunday.

 General Information about Faith International University

 Information about Faith International University, including employee contact information, accrediting bodies, degree programs, faculty, cost of attendance, transfer of credit, course withdrawal procedures, facilities, services for students with disabilities, leave of absence policy, and all other general information required to be disclosed can be viewed in the Academic Catalog.
 A hardcopy of the FIU Academic Catalog can be obtained by clicking here or contacting the Registrar at firstname.lastname@example.org.
 Information pertaining to student body diversity, institutional statistics, or public disclosures can be accessed by viewing pages within the Consumer Info section of this website.

 The 2017-18 Student Handbook also contains information regarding Faith International University.

 Financial Assistance Information Available to Students